 - Washington State Parks also sets dates for fee-free entry.

-The first freebie date of the year is National Get Outdoors Day.
+The first freebie date of the year links to the National Park Service birthday.

 Following is a list of other free-entry dates and participating federal agencies, which vary by holiday: